Iraq : Safety by City

-As for the natural disasters, floods are Iraq's most severe threat.
+As for natural disasters, floods are Iraq's most severe threat.
 In 2015, a state of emergency was declared in Iraq due to torrential rains resulting in severe flooding.

 MUGGING RISK : HIGH

 Violent crime has actually been on the rise during the past three years.
 There have also been some kidnappings involving foreigners.
-Travelling in groups is recommended in Iraq.
+Traveling in groups is recommended in Iraq.
 Avoid any suspicious parts of the country or going out at all after dark.

 TERRORISM RISK : HIGH